amock/rmcl_example/README.md

 Waiting for pose guess...
 ```

 After that you can set a pose in RViz via `2D Pose Estimate` and see the robot localizing itself given the range measurements of the Velodyne LiDaR.
+Alternatively, you can use the `Mesh Pose Guess` tool of `mesh_tools` to provide a pose guess on the mesh.

 ![MICP](dat/vid/rmcl_micp_1280.gif)